aleozlx/3cv-blog/content/posts/2019-08-10--contour-moments2/index.md

 **Concluding Remarks**

 Shall we move on to the third order?
 I'm sure there is an emerging pattern to doing this, but I am not a mathematician.
-Nevertheless it is worthwhile to point out that it is overwhelmingly more efficient to compute $\sum_i$ side of the equation on CPU than running the $\iint_D$ side of the equation on GPU by plugging in every pixel at the same time, even though you always can.
+Nevertheless it is worthwhile to point out that it is overwhelmingly more efficient to compute $\sum_i$ side of the equation, even feasible on CPU, than running the $\iint_D$ side of the equation on GPU by plugging in every pixel at the same time.